ORGANIC Brazilian Fazenda Jacaranda

-From the biggest drink downwards: In a 9oz drink, this is like drinking a dark chocolate, brazil nut.
-Super creamy (helped by the appropriate dairy).
+From the biggest drink downwards: In a 9oz drink, this is a milk chocolate with a berry finish.

-6oz Milk-based drinks, suddenly, from nowhere there is such a great boozy, blueberry ripeness.
-Sometimes Flatwhites can make things just “more intense”.
+6oz Milk-based drinks, this is like drinking a liquid chocolate bar.
+Flat whites can make things just “more intense”.
 This is just better!

 The Franco family has produced coffee since 1860, originally at the Serra Negra Farm.
 Carlos Fernandes Franco inherited part of Serra Negra farm in 1969 and started Jacarandá .
 He died in 2003 and was always passionate about nature and a true ecologist (also engineer who made huge bridges in the Amazon).
 He was the pioneer in organic coffee production in Brazil and the farm has been organic since 1992.
 His grandson Cassio Franco Moreira started agronomy college in 1995 already having a strong organic coffee influence.